evmts/tevm-monorepo/packages/base-client/docs/functions/createBaseClient.md

 >
 > Interface for querying receipts and historical state
 >
-> Interface for querying receipts and historical state
->
 > ### getTxPool
 >
 > > **`readonly`** **getTxPool**: () => `Promise`\<`TxPool`\>
->
-> Gets the pool of pending transactions to be included in next block
 >
 > Gets the pool of pending transactions to be included in next block
 >